deobald/deobald.ca/src/content/essays/2025-12-31-gnome-foundation-executive-strategy-draft.md

 I'm publishing a strategy now because (a) it's been four months since I left, which is roughly how long I was there, (b) I've had time to cool off emotionally, and (c) I want the board's Community Executive to have this blueprint, whether they make use of it or not.

 (Cooling off emotionally was important because August left me confused and, honestly, frightened.
 It's a real brainscrew to know somebody had a problem with me they were willing to escalate to the board and that the problem, whatever it was, led the board to ask me to leave --- without the slightest indication _what that problem might be._ There is nothing as scary as my own imagination and I was completely in the dark.
-When I re-read the announcement in September, I realized it reads "he did everything right...but we still had to part ways."
+When I re-read the announcement from September, I realized it reads "he did everything right...but we still had to part ways."
 It looked like I'd embezzled money or abused someone or something equally insane.
 I needed some distance from that.)

 * * *